benjymous/annotations/sandman/sandman.32.md

 	Heigh-Ho for Anthony Rowley.

 Page 14 panel 3:  "Barbie-Bubullah":  Bubullah is one of the spellings for a Yiddish term of endearment, roughly meaning "baby" or "child".
-Yiddish is an oral language, and spelling is a matter of taste.
+For an annotation for Yiddish see issue #8.
 	Panel 5:  Wanda is referring to two television shows, _The Twilight Zone_ and _The Outer Limits_, both of which were anthology shows featuring science fiction and general weirdness.
 "We control the vertical" is from the